bluematt/textual-musicplayer/README.md

 - [x] play `mp3` music files
 - [x] allow the user to select the music source directory (duh!)
+- [x] make the bloody thing work!
+- [ ] make the bloody thing work better!
-- [ ] see if I can work out how reactivity, events, widgets, etc. actually work
+- [ ] see if I can work out how reactivity, events, widgets, etc. actually work (getting there!)
-- [ ] make the bloody thing work!
 - [ ] add support for `mp4`, `m4a`, `ogg` and/or `flac` files :-)
 - [ ] clean up the UI (I'm looking at you, footer!)
-- [ ] use `session.yaml` (or something similar maybe) to record session info (current track, position, volume, etc.)
+- [ ] use `session.yaml` (or something similar maybe) to record session info (current track, position, volume, etc.) so that you can start where you left off last time (if one was so inclined)
 - [ ] maybe - drag/drop source folder?
-- [ ] maybe - "now playing" with [chonky embedded album artwork](https://github.com/darrenburns/rich-pixels)? (wouldn't that be neat?!)
+- [ ] maybe - "now playing" with [chonky embedded album artwork](https://github.com/darrenburns/rich-pixels)? (wouldn't
+  that be neat?!)
-- [ ] other cool stuff!
+- [ ] other cool stuff!?!

+## Notes

+- If you are running this with the `textual console`, it can get a little chuggy.
+It seems pretty swift when running stand-alone.